Introduction to "Jamboree"

 Jamboree Team Program

 The Region has modified the Jamboree Program by replacing the One to One Program with a Team Program format.
-The Jamboree Team Program has some significant advantages over the One to One Program and was the result of significant demand from our customers (the parents of players).
-Some of these advantages and demands include:
+The Jamboree Team Program has some significant advantages over the One to One Program and was the result of significant request from our customers (the parents of players).
+Some of these advantages and requests include:

 - Parents wanted to start forming small neighborhood based teams.
 As a result, we begin identifying the possible U-6 coaches early.
 It also allows for a team "identity" (such as team names which is an important part of the experience).